Tschokkinen/HandicraftApp-WPF-Edition/README.md

 Work still in progress.

-Project will be updated during early 2023.
+Project will be updated during 2023.